mcdonc/djangocon2012-pyramid-talk/presentation.rst

 - A web framework receives a request, calls user code in order to return a response.
 Everything else is a bonus.

-.. my job during this talk is mostly to regurgitate what I know about Django and compare it to my expectations of what a web framework should do and be and how it should do those things.
+.. if you've written such a system, congratulations, you've written a web framework.  don't necessarily need to have an orm or a form system or csrf protection or templating, etc to be called a web framework.  the bar is very low.  my job during this talk is mostly to regurgitate what I know about Django and compare it to my expectations of what a web framework should do and be and how it should do those things.

 .. image:: throwandcatch.jpg
    :align: center